Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Dpdl supports the type 'struct' with the following type definitions

+* Structs can contain structs

-* Structs may contain functions that can be called.
+* Structs can contain functions that can be called.

 * Variable shadowing is enabled

 * Structs can be used to initialize arrays

+* Structs can contain arrays[], but currently accessing via $struct.arr[] is not yet possible -> this will be allowed very soon

 Example:
 ```c